Holyrood Palace or the Palace of

 Holyrood for five weeks during the Jacobite

-Risings, an attempt to have the Stuart's
+Risings, an attempt to have the Catholic

-returned to the throne.
+Stuart's take the throne.
 The Jacobite's failed

 to capture Edinburgh Castle at that time, as